epfl-ada/ada-2023-project-patterndetectives/README.md

 # Research questions, replaced in the order of the data story
 ## A Lone Figure in the Filmic Expanse: Assessing Personal Influence and Prolificacy

-1. **To what extent does the involvement of specific individuals (actors, scenarists, directors) contribute to the overall success of a collaborative project?**\
+1. **To what extent does the involvement of specific individuals (actors, composers, directors) contribute to the overall success of a collaborative project?**

-=> This question has been done and answered by Julien and Keren
-2. **How does the frequency of actor co-starring impact the chemistry and success of collaborative films?** \
+2. **How does the frequency of actor co-starring impact the chemistry and success of collaborative films?**
-=> This question has been done and answered by Julien and Keren

 ## From Solo Endeavors to Collective Synergy: The Transformation through Alchemy and Networks

 3. **What patterns emerge when constructing and analyzing actor collaboration networks, and how do these patterns differ across various movie genres?**\
 => This question has been merged with the question 6 because of similarity and is partially answered there

-4. **How does the collaborative network evolve over time, and are there recurring partnerships or clusters of individuals within the film industry?**\
+4. **How does the collaborative network evolve over time, and are there recurring partnerships or clusters of individuals within the film industry?**
-=> This question has been done and answered

-5. **Are there specific collaborative subgraphs within the network that consistently yield successful movies, and what are the characteristics of these subgraphs?**\
+5. **Are there specific collaborative subgraphs within the network that consistently yield successful movies, and what are the characteristics of these subgraphs?**
-=> This question has been done and answered\

 6. **In what ways does the inclusion of composers and directors in the collaborative network influence the overall success of a film, and are there notable differences in the impact of each role?**

 ## Deciphering the Dynamics of Film Collaboration: Impact, Genre Influence, and Forecasting Success

-7. **How do factors such as creative differences, interpersonal relationships, and previous collaborative experiences impact the success of film projects within the identified networks?**\
+7. **How do factors such as creative differences, interpersonal relationships, and previous collaborative experiences impact the success of film projects within the identified networks?**
-=> This question has been done and answered

-8. **What role does genre play in shaping collaborative dynamics, and how do successful collaborations differ across genres?**\
+8. **What role does genre play in shaping collaborative dynamics, and how do successful collaborations differ across genres?**
-=> This question has been done and answered

-9. **Can the identified patterns and insights be applied to predict the potential success of future collaborative projects in the film industry?**\
+9. **Can the identified patterns and insights be applied to predict the potential success of future collaborative projects in the film industry?**
-=> This question has been done and answered

 10. **How do external factors, such as cultural trends or industry shifts, influence the dynamics of collaboration and the success of films within the identified networks?**\
 => The researches for this question ended really deep, and we didn't find any relevant results so this question will be left unanswered.